ipwill/nodejs-auth-starter/README.md

 # Real-time User Authentication (Vanilla JavaScript)

-A basic user authentication foundation built with vanilla JavaScript, featuring built-in 2FA support, secure password hashing, and token-based flows.
+A basic user authentication foundation built with vanilla JavaScript, featuring built-in 2FA support, secure password hashing, and JWT-based authentication.
 It includes a pre-styled front end with light and dark themes and uses a built-in better-sqlite3 database for user data.
-Designed to be lightweight (~350KiB) and unopinionated, providing a head start for developing custom user authentication in Node.js web apps.
+Designed to be lightweight (~350KiB) and unopinionated, this project aims to provide a head start for developing custom user authentication in Node.js web apps.

 **Key Features:**